sys-uos/TASE/README.md

   <img src="pics/TASE_grabs.png" alt="TASE Workflow" width="750">
 </div>

-## Abstract
-Accurate biodiversity assessment is fundamental for effective conservation management and environmental policy-making.
-But monitoring local species populations is time-consuming as experts can cover only one limited area at a time and is also prone to errors due to varying knowledge and experience by the experts.
-Advances in low-cost autonomous recording units and AI-based classifiers offer new tools for species monitoring.
-However, current tools for acoustic species monitoring, while useful in identifying species, fall short in providing data on local populations.
-This limitation emphasizes the demand for more sophisticated methods, as uncertainties in estimating species populations can lead to misleading conclusions and misclassification of conservation statuses.
-In this work, we take a significant step towards more sophisticated monitoring by presenting a Territorial Acoustic Species Estimation approach, called TASE, to extract spatial, territorial patterns of species using acoustic sensor networks, allowing the estimation of territorial individuals of a species.
-It requires a distributed sensor network and exploits the characteristic spatial distribution of territorial species.
-We formalize TASE, apply it on bird acoustics, and share a proof-of-concept evaluation in a real-world deployment in a nature reserve, deploying 29 devices over 12 hectares.
-We show that it works on-par compared to the time-consuming practice applied by bird experts and can provide novel insights into spatial use of sound-producing territorial species.

-For details, please read our ([Pre-Print]( http://ssrn.com/abstract=5113322))

 ## Introduction

 This repo contains the TASE algorithm and scripts for processing data used for publication.